Hakuba Ski Resort in Nagano, home to Japan's premier powder snow

-While there are so many ski resorts and destinations in Japan, there are still some specific ones that you should visit first and add to your Japan itinerary.
-Apart from Niseko and Sapporo, Hakuba is also a must-visit for all types of skiers, whether you’re a beginner or a pro.
+Hakuba Ski Resort in Nagano Prefecture is also a must-visit for all types of skiers, whether you’re a beginner or a pro.
 Hakuba is a snowy village in the Japanese Alps.
 It’s packed with mountain resorts with terrains and slopes for all ski levels.

-Hakuba’s ski season usually starts from mid-December up until early April.
+Hakuba’s ski season is usually from mid-December till early April.
 The snow’s condition is at its best between January and February, while the peak season is from late December to early February.

 Plan your visit to Hakuba accordingly but take note that if you want to ski during the snow and slope’s best months, large crowds are expected to flock to the ski resorts so just be ready for that.